omkarok/dab_focus_studio/docs/ROADMAP.md

 ## AI Command Center
 - [x] Integrate an AI service to generate subtasks and suggestions.
+- [x] Surface subtask generation on the task dashboard.
 - [ ] Allow users to review and edit AI-proposed outcomes.

 ## Collaboration & Sync